A mother told Biden about her transgender 8-year-old child. Then came the attacks.

 Raffa’s transition, and that of most transgender children her age, has not involved any of the medical interventions mentioned in the recent ads or in the attacks she’s received on social media.
 Some have accused Haeck and her husband of being child abusers.
 Others have pointed out the fact that her husband, Ezra Nanes, ran unsuccessfully for state office two years ago, and suggested their connection to Democratic politics was the reason she was chosen to ask a question at the town hall.

-But Haeck said she was invited to submit a question by her neighbor, whose niece works for ABC News.
+Haeck said she was invited to submit a question by her neighbor, whose niece works for ABC News.
 She decided she wanted to ask about the issue that most kept her up at night — the safety of her transgender daughter, and what the current political climate has done to the lives and rights of transgender people.
 Among the more than 200 people who submitted questions, she said she was one of 21 voters who were chosen.

-Haeck said that although Biden didn’t use the perfect vocabulary in his response, and went on a bit of an unrelated tangent about driving to a swimming pool with his dad, she was touched by his kindness.
+Although Biden didn’t use the perfect vocabulary in his response, and went on a bit of an unrelated tangent about driving to a swimming pool with his dad, Haeck said she was touched by his kindness.
 She left the town hall feeling hopeful.
 Watching her mother on TV at home, Raffa said, was “really cool.”

-Whatever comfort Haeck took in Biden’s comments has since been replaced by anxiety.
+But whatever comfort Haeck took in Biden’s comments has since been replaced by anxiety.
 Having been swept up in a disinformation campaign, she is fearful of how her exchange with Biden is being used by some to advocate against transgender children like her daughter.
 “They really are trying to provoke strong emotions in people around this lie for their own political gains,” she said.
 “It has nothing to do with concerns for kids.”